kljr/SpringboardVM/README.md

 You can use one virtual host exclusively for running tests.
 The shell scripts will make it easy to switch among different Springboard versions you may want to test.
-You can also delete the sb_testing directory, and run `scripts/druv-provision.sh` to install a completely new Springboard version,
+You can also delete the sb_testing directory, and run `scripts/make-sb.sh` followed by `scripts/druv-provision.sh` to install a completely new Springboard version,